Banca Ifis Logo

 Materiality analysis

-Materiality analysis represents an important means of identifying the main sustainability issues to be addressed, thanks to integration of the external stakeholders and corporate strategies.
+The materiality analysis is an important tool for identifying the most important sustainability issues to be addressed, thanks to the integration of external stakeholder concerns and corporate strategies.

-This process has resulted in a vision which considers the association between the material issues and the most significant positive and negative impacts generated for each issue, as well as the contribution of the issue to the United Nations Sustainable Development Goals.
+The results of this process were summarised, setting out the association between the material topics and the most significant impacts generated – positive and negative – for each topic, as well as the topic’s contribution to the United Nations Sustainable Development Goals.